BndyNet/angular-more/README.md

 [Demo](http://bndy.net/angular-more/demo/)

-This is the extensions about directives, filters for Angular.
+This is the extensions about directives, filters for AngularJS.

 ## Dependencies

 Requires:
- - angular
+ - angularjs
  - angular-sanitize
  - angular-date-time-input
  - angular-bootstrap-datetimepicker